rowinf/rowinf.github.io/content/posts/trying-laravel/index.md

 - Amazon SES (email)
 - Sqlite

-Livewire integrates Laravel with Alpine.js via html attributes.
-It adds reactivity to server-rendered html without quite being a front end framework.
-Here are some code examples from the project.

 ## Highlights

-Here are the code highlights of some of the key functionality from the project.
+Below are some code examples from key parts of the app, showcasing how Laravel and Livewire simplify common UI patterns.

 ### Note List Navigation
 Here's a link that is used to navigate between notes.
 Laravel's Blade syntax is the `@if` and `@foreach` and `{{ $tag->id }}` and `@class` while the Livewire bits are as follows: